IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

   ~/Bluemix_CLI#
   ```

-You can now get started with {{site.data.keyword.Bluemix_notm}} CLI or install additional plug-ins.
+You can now start using {{site.data.keyword.Bluemix_notm}} CLI or install additional plug-ins.

 ## Installing a plug-in
 {: #install_plug-in}

-Like Cloud Foundry CLI, {{site.data.keyword.Bluemix_notm}} CLI also supports a plug-in extension framework to integrate other commands besides the built-in ones.
+Like Cloud Foundry CLI, {{site.data.keyword.Bluemix_notm}} CLI supports a plug-in extension framework to integrate other commands besides the built-in ones.

 To install a plug-in from your local environment, take the following steps: